markmiro/github-vscode-theme/README.md

-# Mark Miro's colorful variants of GitHub's VS Code themes
+# Colorful variants of GitHub's VS Code themes

-Note: This is a fork of [GitHub's VS Code themes](https://github.com/primer/github-vscode-theme) with some color variants added.
+This theme is not a replacement for the GitHub theme; it's a set of tinted variants.
+This is a fork of [GitHub's VS Code themes](https://github.com/primer/github-vscode-theme).

 ## Install